solana-foundation/developer-content/content/courses/program-security/account-data-matching.md

 By implementing proper account data matching, we've significantly improved the security of our vault program.
 The secure version ensures that only the authorized user can withdraw funds, preventing potential exploits.

 Remember, as your programs grow in complexity, it becomes increasingly important to implement thorough data validation checks.
-Always consider what assumptions your program is making about its inputs and validate them explicitly.
+Always consider what assumptions your program is making about its inputs.
+Validate these assumptions explicitly.

 <Callout type="success" title="Challenge">
   Now that you've seen how to implement account data matching, take some time to review one of your existing programs.
 Look for places where you might be making assumptions about account data without explicitly checking it.
 Implement appropriate checks using the techniques you've learned in this lesson.